mteam88/un-abandon/README.md

 Now meet Alice.
 Alice is a young developer with a lot of free time.
 She is looking for a project to work on.
 She finds Bob's project on Un-Abandon and decides to take it over.
 She now has a project to work on, and Bob has sent his idea to the world.

+## Project Status
+In development.
+Not yet hosted.

 ## Contributing
 We welcome contributions from everyone.
 Please read our [contributing guidelines](CONTRIBUTING.md) to get started.